Equation of time: Practical use

-Calculating the equation of time
+Calculation

 The equation of time is obtained from a published table, or a graph.
 For dates in the past such tables are produced from historical measurements, or by calculation; for future dates, of course, tables can only be calculated.
 In devices such as computer-controlled heliostats the computer is often programmed to calculate the equation of time.
 The calculation can be numerical or analytical.
 The former are based on numerical integration of the differential equations of motion, including all significant gravitational and relativistic effects.
 The results are accurate to better than 1 second and are the basis for modern almanac data.
 The latter are based on a solution that includes only the gravitational interaction between the Sun and Earth, simpler than but not as accurate as the former.
 Its accuracy can be improved by including small corrections.

 The following discussion describes a reasonably accurate (agreeing with almanac data to within 3 seconds over a wide range of years) algorithm for the equation of time that is well known to astronomers.
 It also shows how to obtain a simple approximate formula (accurate to within 1 minute over a large time interval), that can be easily evaluated with a calculator and provides the simple explanation of the phenomenon that was used previously in this article.